Stage (theatre): Thrust stage

 A thrust stage is one that extends into the audience on three sides and is connected to the backstage area by its upstage end.
 A thrust has the benefit of greater intimacy between the audience and performers than a proscenium while retaining the utility of a backstage area.
 Entrances onto a thrust are most readily made from backstage, although some theatres provide for performers to enter through the audience using vomitory entrances.

 As with an arena, the audience in a thrust stage theatre may view the stage from three or more sides.
 If a performance employs the fourth wall, that imaginary wall must be maintained on multiple sides.
 Similar to theatre in the round, the audience can view the performance from a variety of perspectives, and as such it is usual for the blocking, props and scenery to receive thorough consideration to ensure that no perspective is blocked from view.
 A high backed chair, for instance, when placed stage right, could create a blind spot in the stage left action.

+Mansion stage

+A mansion stage is one that is a small wooden platform with supports and a roof, commonly used in medieval theatre to represent specific locations (such as Heaven or Hell).
+The actors would move between these mansions as the play demanded.
+The acting area of the stage was called the platea, and mansions were placed around the platea.
+As the actors moved between the mansions, the platea would take on the scenic identity of each mansion.
+In England, pageant wagons were used for cycle dramas to hold the mansion, the platea, and a dressing area.
+These wagons moved the scene from one audience to the next, unlike in the church where mansions were stationary and both performers and the congregation moved from mansion to mansion.